 There are certain Capital Account Transactions that are allowed under the LRS.
 Have a look at the list below to get a clear idea,

-- Extending loans including loans in INR to NRI/PIO close relatives as defined under Companies Act, 2013.
+- Extending loans including loans in Indian Rupees to Non-resident Indians (NRIs) who are relatives as defined in Companies Act, 2013.

 4. Capital Account Transactions not Permitted Under LRS

 - Remittance for purposes which are prohibited under the Schedule-I or item restricted under Schedule-II of the Foreign Exchange Management Rules, 2000.

 - Indian companies can’t issue remittances for buying FCCBs in the secondary market abroad